-A summary of Council's Annual Business Plan and Budget is sent to each ratepayer along with the Rates and Valuation Notice.
+A summary of Council's 2016-2017 Integrated Business Plan is sent to each ratepayer along with the Rates and Valuation Notice.

 The Local Government Association of South Australia produces fact sheets about council rates and services.

-- Direct Debit – this payment method allows you to either set up a monthly deduction (last Friday of the month) or quarterly deduction for your Council rates.
+- Direct Debit allows you to either set up a monthly deduction (last Friday of the month) or quarterly deduction for your Council rates

 |First Quarter||Second Quarter||Third Quarter||Fourth Quarter|